Updated: Jun 1

 we know the current units of any value.

 The first step when loading the raw data that comes from the BMS is to standardize the time unit (timestamp).
-At Bandora we can deal with any kind of timestamp know to computers as we will always translate them as UTC timestamp, in order to overcome issues like timezones and saving daylight periods.
+At Bandora we can deal with any kind of timestamp know to computers as we will always translate them as UTC timestamp, to overcome issues like time zones and saving daylight periods.

-Most dashboards use the business intelligence approach and, to some point, Bandora’s solutions does is as well.
+Most dashboards use the business intelligence approach and, at some point, Bandora’s solutions do as well.
 The problem appears when it is needed to act, i.e., send commands to the Building Management System, using a channel that “flows” against what is common on a Business Intelligence system.
-Another difference is time aggregation tables: most Business Intelligence frameworks creates daily/weekly aggregation via queries.
-This leads to heavy calculations every time a user access those aggregation.
+Another difference is time aggregation tables: most Business Intelligence frameworks create daily/weekly aggregation via queries.
+This leads to heavy calculations every time a user accesses those aggregations.
 At Bandora, we believe that by knowing which calculations will be needed they can be done directly in the database by creating actual table with time aggregates.
 This allows for a better performance of the dashboard as it reduce the CPU consumption at the time but brings to light other issues:

-How are the value aggregated?
+How are the values aggregated?
 We solve this issue via variable mapping: we must classified each variable according by the operation need (sum, average, max, min, etc.);

-Are all the value aggregated?
+Are all the values aggregated?
 No!
 Not all variables can be aggregated as it would not be useful (alarms and state values are not aggregated on our solution).

 This is a running process.
 As vendors launch new products or software upgrades, we must update our normalization engine to maintain data quality without compromising performance.
-Bandora’s Data Ingest and Data Normalization processes will continue to be easy to integrate, automatic and with no need for user intervention.
+Bandora is addressing BMS Customization and Data Normalization processes, that will continue to be easy to integrate, automatic and with no need for user intervention.